orbeon/orbeon-forms-doc/form-runner/embedding/README.md

+# Embedding Orbeon Forms

 <!-- toc -->

-## Embedding Orbeon Forms

 "Embedding" refers to a deployment option where Orbeon Forms pages or forms appear *embedded* or *nested* within another application's page.
-This is in contrast to the default deployment setup where Orbeon Forms produces entire web pages, and you would, from your application [link to those pages produced by Orbeon Forms]().
+This is in contrast to the default deployment setup where Orbeon Forms produces entire web pages, and link to those page from your application.

 Orbeon Forms supports several embedding methods: